muggy8/sword-legend/birth and rebirth/stillness.md

 The only one who changed the most was the small being named 'Machala' who was crawling around previously.

-Last time she was crawling around on all fours but now, it looks like she was able to walk on two limbs like the rest of the members of the room.
+Last time she was crawling around on all fours but now, it looked like she was able to walk on two limbs like the rest of the members of the room.

-I could easily tell that she's much bigger now; though I can't really say by how much.
+I could easily tell that she was much bigger now; though I couldn't really say by how much.

 Today, like the many times in recent memory, I wasn't the only container with a Pan Handle on the table.